repobee/repobee-sanitizer/README.md

 markers.
 This way we can have java comments: `//`, python comments: `#` or similar preceding our markers. **This means code can still compile!**

-## Prefixing:

-As seen above, `Sanitizer` markers and the `REPLACE-WITH` block supports prefixing, or code-comments, as it were.
-This means we can combine assignments and solutions without compilation errors.
-There are some rules for prefixes to observe:
+There are some rules for prefixing to observe:

 `Sanitizer`: